jsay/geoInd/README.md

 # English version

-Modeling statistically the relationships between biophysical attributes of vineyards and the hierarchical scheme of *appellations d'origine contrôlée* allows to estimate a continuous quality score for each plot with corrected *commune* effects.
+Modeling statistically the link between biophysical attributes of vineyards and the hierarchical scheme of *appellations d'origine contrôlée* allows to estimate a continuous quality score for each plot with corrected *commune* effects.

 This research is described in the [AAWE working Paper XX](WorkingPaper.pdf) and associated reproducibility file in [PDF](ReproPaper.pdf) and [Markdown](ReproPaper.md).
 Raw data are on an [INRA dataverse repository](https://www6.inra.fr/datapartage/) and the results are accessible through a [Shiny application](https://geoind-wine.firebaseapp.com).